JTharsini/Java-8-Lambda-Basics/Notes.md

 greetingFunction = () -> System.out.println("Hello world");
 -Declaring it as variable
+-Need an interface which is having single method with signature of the function to write Lambda -Assign the Lambda to the interface

 1. Able to  pass as argument Eg: greet(greetingFunction);

 public void greet(------)